App version: 0.1.0

 • Inventory financing: This is used to pay for products to sell in the future.
 The inventory acts as collateral for the loan.

-• Equipment financing: This type of financing pays for machinery, vehicles, or other business-related equipment.
+• Equipment financing: This type of financing pays for machinery, vehicles, or other business-related equipment, with the equipment acting as collateral for the loan.

-• Personal loans: Personal loans are based on your personal credit history.
-You may be able to use a personal loan for business purposes, but some lenders prohibit it.
+• Personal loans: Personal loans are based on your personal credit history, debt-to-income ratio, and income.
+Personal loans can be used for business expenses.

 • Commercial real estate loans: These loans purchase buildings for business use.